-Richard Nixon, the 37th U.S. President, served from 1969 until his 1974 resignation.
+Richard Nixon, the 37th U.S. President, served from 1969-1974.
 A Republican, he previously served as a Congressman, Senator, and Vice President.
-His presidency is noted for ending US involvement in Vietnam, initiating détente with the Soviet Union and China, overseeing the Apollo 11 Moon landing, and creating the EPA and OSHA.
-He resigned amidst the Watergate scandal, becoming the only U.S. president to do so.
+His presidency is noted for reducing US involvement in Vietnam, establishing détente with the Soviet Union and China, overseeing the Apollo 11 Moon landing, and creating the EPA and OSHA.
+Nixon resigned in 1974 amid the Watergate scandal, becoming the only president to ever resign.

 On January 9, 1913, Richard Milhous Nixon was born.
-He would later become the 37th president of the United States.

 In 1922, the Nixon family ranch failed, leading the family to move to Whittier, California.

-In 1925, Richard Nixon's younger brother, Arthur, died at the age of seven after a short illness.
+In 1925, Richard Nixon's younger brother Arthur died at the age of seven after a short illness.

 In September 1930, Richard Nixon enrolled at Whittier College.